Approximating a Diffusion by a Hidden Markov Model: Separability

 \subsection{Truncations and finite approximations}

 Let $\bfPhi$ be a Markov process satisfying condition~(A1), with generator $\clD$ and associated resolvent kernels $\{R_\alpha\}$.
-Recall the definition of the corresponding jump process $\bfPhi^\kappa$ in the beginning of \Section{ResolveApprox}, with generator $\clD_\kappa$ and associated resolvents $\{R_{\kappa,\alpha}\}$.
+Recall the definition of the corresponding jump process $\bfPhi^\kappa$ in the beginning of Section~\ref{ResolveApprox}, with generator $\clD_\kappa$ and associated resolvents $\{R_{\kappa,\alpha}\}$.

-Our result here shows that condition (DV3) implies that the generator $\clD_\kappa$ of the jump process $\bfPhi^\kappa$ can be approximated by a generator $\clE$ as in (\ref{Kgenerate}).
-The proof is given in the Appendix.